Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 ==========NEWS===========

+[2025-05-21] One paper, 'A Resource-Efficient Algorithm-Hardware Co-Design Towards Semi-Supervised Neurological Symptoms Prediction', has been accepted to IEEE TIM🎉!

 [2025-04-04] One paper, 'A 6.78 MHz Multiple-Transmitter Wireless Power Transfer System with Integrated Coupling Coefficient Sensor', has been accepted to IEEE VLSI Technology and Circuits 2025🎉!

 [2025-01-21] Four papers, 'NeuroEye: a 54.59mW, 12200FPS Event-Driven Near-Sensor Eye-Tracking Processor with Pipelined Spatial-Temporal Spike-Streaming', 'A Flexible Precision Scaling Deep Neural Network Accelerator with Efficient Weight Combination', 'An Area-Efficient Bit-Width Configurable Carry-Save Adder Array for Spiking Transformers', and 'Analysis and Prevention of Coupling-Dependent Data Flipping in Series-Series Resonant Wireless Power Transfer Systems' have been accepted to IEEE ISCAS 2025🎉!